TimBest/travel-blog/_posts/2022-06-01-venice-biennale.md

 thumbnail_position: right
 ---

 After train hopping from Bonassola to Pisa, Pisa to Florence, Florence to Venice.
 We had one more leg to go to get to our next stay: a Vaporetto from the train station in Venice to Giudecca, a neighborhood island in Venice.
-Vaporettos are water taxis, transporting locals and tourists alike across the water.
+Vaporettos are water taxis, transport locals and tourists alike across the water.

 ![route](/assets/images/2022-06-01-venice-biennale/route.png)